 Lose a sponsor in the days before practice opened at the Indianapolis Motor Speedway.
 Crash on Fast Friday.
 Stay up all Friday night preparing the car to qualify on Saturday.
 Run three incomplete qualifying attempts Saturday afternoon.
 Stay up all Saturday night further preparing the car for Sunday.
 Skip Sunday morning practice before the rain came down.
-Qualify 33rd and bump Fernando Alonso out of the 2019 Indy 500 field.
+Qualify 33rd and bump Fernando Alonso and McLaren out of the 2019 Indianapolis 500 field.

-It’s an unconventional path to make the Indianapolis 500, but that’s the path Kyle Kaiser and Juncos Racing took to make the race scheduled for May 26th.
+It’s an unconventional path to make the Indianapolis 500, but that’s how Kyle Kaiser and Juncos Racing made the race scheduled for May 26th.

-Juncos Racing brought out an all white car when practice started on Tuesday May 14th.
-On May 16th, Kaiser turned the seventh fastest lap of the day but the 2017 Indy Lights champion had an incident on his first lap at speed on Fast Friday, the final practice day before qualifications.
+Juncos Racing rolled out with an all white car when practice started on Tuesday May 14th.
+On May 16th, Kaiser turned the seventh fastest lap of the day, but the 2017 Indy Lights champion had an incident on his first flying lap on Fast Friday, the final practice day before qualifications.

 Ricardo Juncos’s team brought out the chassis that they ran at the INDYCAR Classic at Circuit of the Americas on March 24th from their race shop, which is only a 10 minute drive from the Speedway.
-The team began preparations that ran through Friday night, all the way through Saturday and into Sunday morning with many members of his team working upwards of 40 hours in a row.
+The team began preparations that ran through Friday night, all the way through Saturday and into Sunday morning with many members of the team working upwards of 40 hours in a row.

 “We were top 10 the whole week with the other car, we crashed the car and we were devastated,” said Juncos.
 “We were about to go home.
 We said, ‘Let’s put the other car together.’
 We worked through the night and here we are.”